rom-rb/rom-rb.org/source/learn/sql/associations.html.md

 If you want to use a different name for an association, you can use `:as` option.
 All association types support this feature.

-For example, let's say we have `:posts` belonging to `:users` but we'd like to call them `:authors`:
+For example, we have `:posts` belonging to `:users` but we'd like to call them `:authors`:

 ``` ruby